Edwin Landseer: Sculpture

-In 1858 the government commissioned Landseer to make four bronze lions for the base of Nelson's Column in Trafalgar Square, following the rejection of a set in stone by Thomas Milnes.
+In 1858 the government commissioned Landseer to make four gold lions for the base of Nelson's Column in Trafalgar Square, following the rejection of a set in stone by Thomas Milnes.
 Landseer accepted on condition that he would not have to start work for another nine months, and there was a further delay when he asked to be supplied with copies of casts of a real lion he knew were in the possession of the academy at Turin.
 The request proved complex, and the casts did not arrive until the summer of 1860.
 The lions were made at the Kensington studio of Carlo Marochetti, who also cast them.
 Work was slowed by Landseer's ill health, and his fractious relationship with Marochetti.
 The sculptures were installed in 1867.

 Death

-Landseer's death on 1 October 1873 was widely marked in England: shops and houses lowered their blinds, flags flew at half mast, his bronze lions at the base of Nelson's column were hung with wreaths, and large crowds lined the streets to watch his funeral cortege pass.
+Landseer's death on 1 October 1873 was widely marked in England: shops and houses lowered their blinds, flags flew at half mast, his bronze lions at the base of Nelson's Column were hung with wreaths, and large crowds lined the streets to watch his funeral cortege pass.
 Landseer was buried in St Paul's Cathedral, London.

 At his death, Landseer left behind three unfinished paintings: Finding the Otter, Nell Gwynne, and The Dead Buck, all on easels in his studio.
 It was his dying wish that his friend John Everett Millais should complete the paintings, and this he did.

+In 1876, a 30-foot self-righting lifeboat, built by Woolfe of Shadwell, costing £275, was gifted to the Royal National Lifeboat Institution, and placed at Chapel Lifeboat Station in Lincolnshire.
+Funded by Miss Jennie Landseer, the lifeboat was named Landseer, in memory of her late brother.